Passport Photo AI Passport Photo AI

 Netherlands Passport Photo Requirements 2026

 A Dutch passport photo must be 35×45 mm on a plain light grey or white background.
-The head — from chin to crown — must measure 32 to 36 mm.
-The Rijksdienst voor Identiteitsgegevens applies these biometric specifications to Dutch passports, ID cards, and driving licences.
+The head — from chin to crown — must measure 26 to 30 mm, which is unusually small compared with the typical Schengen 32–36 mm.
+The Rijksdienst voor Identiteitsgegevens applies these biometric specifications to Dutch passports.
 The Netherlands has notably strict rejection rates — about 1 in 6 photos taken at home are rejected for technical issues.

 Quick specs